 I would say calling every other religion on the planet “blood-guilty” is pretty harsh and downright defamatory, not just insulting.

-The point being, it doesn’t seem as if this city of Belgorod is fabricating accusations; Jehovah’s Witnesses do tear families apart by outright encouraging shunning, brag about preaching to children, and create a “hatred” for other religions by saying that they’re “blood-guilty,” greedy, immoral, “evil,” and the like.
+The point being, it doesn’t seem as if this city of Belgorod is fabricating accusations; Jehovah’s Witnesses do tear families apart by outright encouraging shunning, they brag about preaching to children, and they create a “hatred” for other religions by saying that they’re “blood-guilty,” greedy, immoral, “evil,” and so on.

 The Thought Police

-There is another important point to consider; the Russian authorities are not targeting Jehovah’s Witnesses for harmless but simply “non-mainstream” ideas, like not believing in the trinity or thinking that only 144,000 go to heaven.
+There is another important point to consider; the Russian authorities are not targeting Jehovah’s Witnesses for harmless but simply “non-mainstream” ideas, like not believing in the trinity.
 Jehovah’s Witnesses are being targeted for those few teachings and statements that are specifically and overtly defaming to other people.

-The State may of course overstep its bounds on occasion, I’m half Native American and half German so I’ll never argue about government crossing the line, but Russians are not mandating religious beliefs or forcing membership in certain religions, not in this instance anyway.
+The State may overstep its bounds on occasion, but Russians are not mandating religious beliefs or forcing membership in certain religions, not in this instance.
 Courts have the right and the responsibility to protect innocent third parties from hate speech, defamation, systemic abuse, and the like, no matter the framework of that abuse.
 When a group as a collective or whole teaches or practices these damaging things, that group needs to be addressed as a collective, for their actions, not their thoughts, as is happening in Russia.